soffes/SyntaxKit/Readme.markdown

 ## Usage

-Syntax Kit uses `tmLanguage` and `tmTheme` files to highlight source code.
-None are provided with Syntax Kit.
+SyntaxKit uses `tmLanguage` and `tmTheme` files to highlight source code.
+None are provided with SyntaxKit.
 Thankfully, there are tons available at [TextMate's GitHub org](https://github.com/textmate).

 ### Basic Parsing